ericvicenti/leak/README.md

 * `-S --start [branch_name]` - Specify the name for the branch

 ## -C --commit [message]

+> Commit progress on the current branch.

+Pull from remote, commit staged to repo with incremented version, tags with version, pushes to remote.

+### Exact Behavior

 * notices the current $repo & $branch
 * runs `git pull origin $branch`